Free resourceEvidence based

 200% better recall

-Distributed practice — reviewing material across spaced sessions — produced retention rates 200% better than massed practice (cramming) across all age groups, all subject types, and all levels of education.
-Spacing is not a preference.
-It is biology.
+Distributed practice produced retention rates 200% better than massed practice across all age groups, all subjects, and all education levels.
+Spacing is not a preference — it is biology.

 Why cramming works — and why you should not rely on it

 Cramming works for tomorrow's test.
-The honesty is important here — it does produce short-term retention.
-The problem is what happens to that retention over the following week.
-Massed practice generates a steep forgetting curve: fast acquisition, rapid loss.
-If your exam is in three weeks, cramming tonight is borrowing against time you will need later.
-You pay it back in re-learning the same material again.
+The problem is what happens the following week.
+Massed practice produces sharp short-term retention and rapid forgetting.
+If your exam is in three weeks, cramming tonight is borrowing time you will need later.
+Spaced repetition takes the same total study time and produces retention that lasts months.

 The spacing schedule — use this from tonight